OpenFreeEnergy/openfe/docs/guide/setup/defining_protocols.rst

 This means that a single defined ``Protocol`` can be applied to multiple pairs of ``ChemicalSystem`` objects to measure each difference.
-The :class:`.Transformation` object is a handy container for connecting two ``ChemicalSystem`` objects and the ``Protocol`` together, and represents a single thermodynamic leg.
+The :class:`.Transformation` object is a handy container for connecting two ``ChemicalSystem`` objects and the ``Protocol`` together.
 Often a :class:`.LigandAtomMapping` object is also required to define the correspondence of atoms, for further details refer to the :ref:`userguide_mappings` section.

 The ``Transformation`` object is then capable of creating computational work via the :func:`.Transformation.create()` method.
 For further details on this, refer to the :ref:`userguide_execution` section.
-Finaly, a ``Protocol`` is responsible for using the data generated in this process to generate an estimate of the free energy difference.
+Finaly, a ``Protocol`` is responsible for using the data generated in this process to perform further analysis, such as generating an estimate of the free energy difference.
-For further details on this refer to the :ref:`userguide_results` section.
+For further details on this refer to the :ref:`userguide_results` section, or the details of each method in :ref:`userguide_protocols`.